pucherot/Pi.Alert/docs/NETWORK_RELATIONSHIP.md

 Mac address can be selected from the drop-down list.
 Further MAC addresses must be entered manually.

 ***Attention:***<br>
-***Switches which do not appear in the devices list (unmanaged switches) cannot be assigned to any other network component, not even via the "manual port configuration".***
+***Switches (e. g. unmanaged switches) or Routers which do not appear in the devices list cannot be assigned to any other network component, not even via the "manual port configuration".***

 #### <ins>Create a device WLAN:</ins>